gneutzling/cv/README.md

 ## Professional Experience
 #### Software Developer - Cheesecake Labs (July 2016 – Present)
-Developer with emphasis on frontend development.
+Currently I am working on projects for customers based in San Francisco.
+The most of them are MVPs where we can explore new technologies.
+The development process envolves PRs and code review on Github.
+Usually I also review code related to frontend - mainly JS and React.

-**Stack:** React, Redux, ES6, BabelJS, Javascript, Bootstrap, SASS, GIT.
+**Stack:** React, Redux, ES6, Immutable, BabelJS, Lint, Javascript, CSS Modules, PostCSS, SASS, GIT.

 #### Software Developer - Taller Digital Business (June 2014 – July 2016)
 I've worked with development of websites using Drupal focused in frontend, applying Lean principles and Agile methodologies.